 - Keep a copy of the ADA’s service dog FAQs with you to show to someone who mistakenly tells you that service dogs are not allowed in their business.

-- Ask local businesses to build a modular ramp to allow access for wheelchair users.
+- Ask local businesses to build a modular ramp, also known as a wheelchair ramp, to allow access for wheelchair users.
 And remember that being carried over a step is never a safe solution!

 - Speak to your manager or HR representative if there are accommodations you need to complete your work successfully.
 It’s always better to be proactive about asking for accommodations, and you may wish to recommend specific technology items that will help you complete your work (if necessary).